KintsugiUwU/jellyfin-samsung-orsay-os/README.md

 - Check the box to "Agree" to the "Terms of Service Agreement"
 - Select "OK"
 - Select "Setting Server IP"
-- Enter the IP Address 173.230.139.54
+- Enter the Local app store IP Address
 - Select "User Application Synchronisation" - this will download the app
 - Once the app has downloaded it will appear on the SmartHub screen
 - Select the App
-- You will then have to enter your Server's IP address and port number.
+- You will then have to enter your Jellyfin's IP address and port number.

 ---------------------
 2013 F-Series Install